Aug 14, 2019

 -Boys are collecting and trading nudes “like baseball/hockey cards.”

 -There are so many challenges for kids surrounding the decisions to send nude photos.
 Should they be flattered or offended?
+(Watch this video to hear teen girls talk about it!)

 -Be informed about what we mean by “trading nudes.”